History of the Australian Capital Territory

-The history of the Australian Capital Territory (ACT) as a separate administrative division began in 1911, when it was transferred from New South Wales to the Australian federal government.
+The history of the Australian Capital Territory (ACT) as a separate administrative division began in 1911, when the land that would comprise the Territory was transferred from New South Wales to the Australian federal government.
 The territory contains Australia's capital city Canberra and various smaller settlements.
 Until 1989, it also administered the Jervis Bay Territory, a small coastal region.

 Indigenous Australians have lived in the present-day ACT for at least 20,000 years.
 The area formed the traditional lands of the Ngambri people and several other linguistic groups.
 It was incorporated into the Colony of New South Wales with British settlement in 1788, but no white person reached the area until Joseph Wild in 1820.
 In 1824, Joshua Moore built a homestead named Canberry, whose name was derived from a local Aboriginal language; its meaning is disputed.
 Further homesteads and stations were established over the course of the 19th century.
 These were initially large properties used for sheep and cattle grazing, but they were later broken up and subdivided into smaller farms and urban settlements.
 The oldest gazetted settlement in the ACT is Tharwa, which was proclaimed in 1862.

-The Constitution of Australia – which took effect on 1 January 1901 – provided that a new national capital should be built at a site determined by Federal Parliament.
+The Constitution of Australia – which took effect on 1 January 1901 – provided that a new national capital should be built at a site determined by Federal Parliament; (Melbourne served as the temporary capital).
 It had to be within the state of New South Wales, but at least 100 mi away from Sydney.
 The Seat of Government Act 1908 fixed Canberra as the site of the new capital, and the surrounding region was formally ceded to the federal government on 1 January 1911.
 It was originally known as the Federal Capital Territory (FCT), adopting its current name in 1938.
 American architect Walter Burley Griffin won the competition to design the new city, and was appointed to oversee its construction.
 He was dogged by disputes with the government and the onset of World War I, and was fired in 1921.
 Multiple planning bodies were established but achieved little, in part due to the Great Depression.